teamvridhi/Vriddhi_Submission/README.md

 ![Architechture](vriddhiArchitecture.jpg)

-1. The user installs the site via playstore/app store.
+1. The user installs the site via play store/app store.
 2. Logs in via phone number/email
 3. Selects his/her profile type and services required
-4. Vriddhi app connets users to large varitity of resources available on platform
+4. Vriddhi app connects users to large variety of resources available on platform
-5. More people on the platform, better the resource avaiability
+5. More people on the platform, better the resource availability

 ## Long description